mvuk/mvuk.github.io/pages/classes/classes_transaction.md

 |amount|Float|
 |status|Integer|

-## Methods
+## Class Methods

-### submit_details
+### generate_transaction_number

 __Description__

-This method is called when a tow truck driver enters in the details of the service for the transaction, where it will update the status code to 1.
+Returns a number to be used for a new transaction.
+The system numerically counts up from 0.
+For example, transaction #1, #2, #3 ... and so on.

 __Parameters__